the fresh films reviews

 Review

 Alfonso Cuarón disappoints with this dull and unimaginative futuristic doomsday prophecy based on P. D. James' novel.
 Thematically, the film lacks depth in its observations and discussions.
-The political and sociological proportions of the world we're being presented are merely scratched superficially as Cuarón tries to cover up his lack of reflections by focusing on chaos and mayhem, reducing the film to an all too familiar and banal Messiah story in the process.
-And visually, Children of Men feels clogged and isolated, making the world and ideas of P. D. James inaccessible and stiff.
-There are fine segments early on - nearly all of which involves either Michael Caine or Julianne Moore.
-These two give the film some vivacity and suspense, but towards the end of the film, most of the work both in front and behind the camera is performed sleepwalking.
+The political and sociological aspects of the world depicted are merely scratched superficially, as Cuarón tries to cover up his lack of reflection by focusing on chaos and mayhem, reducing the film to an all too familiar and banal Messiah story in the process.
+Visually, Children of Men feels clogged and isolated, making the world and ideas of P. D. James inaccessible and stiff.
+There are fine segments early on – nearly all of which involve either Michael Caine or Julianne Moore.
+These two give the film some vivacity and tension, but towards the end, most of the work both in front of and behind the camera seems to have been performed sleepwalking.

 [BACK TO INDEX]